Keswick, Cumbria: 18th and 19th centuries: beginnings of tourism

-In 1883 Hardwicke Rawnsley was appointed vicar of Crosthwaite.
+In 1883, Hardwicke Rawnsley was appointed vicar of Crosthwaite.
 In a study of Lake District towns in 1974, H. A. L. Rice commented that to write about Keswick without mentioning Rawnsley would be the equivalent of writing about Stratford-upon-Avon without mentioning Shakespeare, so great was Rawnsley's impact on the town.
 He and his wife set up classes to teach metalwork and wood carving; these grew into the Keswick School of Industrial Art, which trained local craftsmen and women from 1894 until it closed in 1986.
-He revived the ancient May Day festival in the town, and was a leading figure in the establishment of Keswick School, Blencathra Sanatorium and the County Farm School.
+He revived the ancient May Day festival in the town and was a leading figure in the establishment of Keswick School, Blencathra Sanatorium and the County Farm School.
 As co-founder of the National Trust, Rawnsley contributed to Keswick's continued growth as a tourist centre, with the acquisition by the Trust of many acres of popular scenic land around Derwentwater, beginning with Brandelhow Wood in 1902.

-20th century and beyond
+20th and 21st century

 Keswick's history throughout the 20th century was one of increasing reliance on tourism, the pencil industry being the second largest source of employment.
-The Cumberland Pencil Company, formed at the turn of the century, occupied a large factory near the River Greta on the road leading out of Keswick towards Cockermouth.
+The Cumberland Pencil Company, formed at the turn of the century, occupied a large factory near the river Greta on the road leading out of Keswick towards Cockermouth.
 The conservation movement continued to develop; Rawnsley led successful campaigns to save the medieval Greta and Portinscale bridges from replacement with ferro-concrete structures; and the National Trust continued to acquire land locally.
-In the First World War Keswick lost many of its young men: the war memorial near Fitz Park commemorates 117 names, from a population at the time of less than 4,500.
-By the 1930s Keswick was firmly established as the main centre of tourism in Cumberland and Westmorland.
-An article in The Manchester Guardian in 1934 called it "the capital of the Lake District", and continued:
+In the First World War, Keswick lost many of its young men: the war memorial near Fitz Park commemorates 117 names, from a population at the time of less than 4,500.

+By the 1930s, Keswick was firmly established as the main centre of tourism in Cumberland and Westmorland.
+An article in The Manchester Guardian in 1934 called it "the capital of the Lake District" and continued:

-Keswick's chief industry is to promote the contentment and happiness of its visitors.
-Its pleasant position provides at the outset a tonic atmosphere ... it is set in the most delightful part of a delightful district, described by Wordsworth as "the loveliest spot that ever man has found".
+"Keswick's chief industry is to promote the contentment and happiness of its visitors.
+Its pleasant position provides at the outset a tonic atmosphere... it is set in the most delightful part of a delightful district, described by Wordsworth as "the loveliest spot that ever man has found".
 There are numerous places of interest and fine shops, and good accommodation is offered to visitors at reasonable prices.
-Keswick is the best centre from which to visit Lakeland.
+Keswick is the best centre from which to visit Lakeland."

-During the Second World War, students from St Katharine's College, Liverpool, and Roedean School, Sussex, were evacuated to Keswick when their own buildings were requisitioned for use as a hospital and a navy base respectively.
+During the Second World War, students from St Katharine's College, Liverpool and Roedean School, Sussex, were evacuated to Keswick when their own buildings were requisitioned for use as a hospital and a navy base respectively.
 Students were also brought to the safety of Keswick from Central Newcastle High School, Hunmanby Hall School, Yorkshire, and the Liverpool Orphanage.